Sheweny/website/docs/guide/commands/Restrictions.md

       description: "Ping the bot",
       type: "MESSAGE_COMMAND",
       category: "Misc",
-      channel: "DM", // The command cannot be executing in DMs });
+      channel: "DM", // The command can only be executed in DMs });
   }
   execute(message) {